-Making consistent additional payments toward the principal will yield big savings.
-Borrowers pay extra in several different ways.
-Paying a single extra full payment once every year is probably the easiest to keep track of.
-But some people won't be able to afford such a large extra expense, so dividing a single extra payment into twelve additional monthly payments works too.
-Another popular option is to pay a half payment every two weeks.
-The effect here is that you make one extra monthly payment every year.
-These options differ a little in lowering the final payback amount and reducing payback length, but they will all significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.
+Paying regular extra payments toward your principal balance will provide big returns.
+Borrowers use different methods to meet this goal.
+For many people,Perhaps the easiest way to keep track is to make 1 additional payment per year.
+But many folks won't be able to afford such a large additional expense, so splitting an extra payment into twelve additional monthly payments works as well.
+Another option is to pay half of your payment every two weeks.
+The effect here is that you will make one extra monthly payment in a year.
+These options differ slightly in reducing the final payback amount and reducing payback length, but they will all significantly shorten the duration of your mortgage and lower the total interest you will pay over the life of the loan.

 Do you have a question regarding a mortgage program?